mnellemann/hmci/README.md

 # HMC Insights

 **HMCi** is a utility that collects metrics from one or more *IBM Power HMC*.
 The metric data is processed and saved into an InfluxDB time-series database.
 Grafana can be used to visualize the metrics from InfluxDB.
-This software is free to use and icensed under the Apache [License](https://bitbucket.org/mnellemann/hmci/src/master/LICENSE), Version 2.0, but is not supported or endorsed by International Business Machines (IBM).
+This software is free to use and is licensed under the [Apache 2.0 License](https://bitbucket.org/mnellemann/syslogd/src/master/LICENSE), but is not supported or endorsed by International Business Machines (IBM).

 Metrics includes: